Uberlearner/uberlearner/README.md

 # Description #

-Uberlearner is an web-platform for creating online courses.
+Uberlearner is a free web-platform for creating online courses.
 These courses can contain text, videos, images, quizzes etc.
 The objective is to promote community driven educational content with assessment.

+The end-goal is to make it like wikipedia with assessment (and its analysis).

+# Goals #

+This project started off as a commercial venture with the goal of making education cheap and giving the content creators an incentive to produce good-quality content (using revenue).
+But over-time, it has evolved to be an open-source platform with the sole intention of making educational material more accessible to users.

+The eventual goal is to:
+- Have great assessment tools
+- Have analytics related to the assessment to let both the students and teachers know what needs to be improved
+- Provide tools for collaborating with other users to make courses better

+The exact nature of some of these features is yet to be figured out.

 # Installation Instructions #